Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 Library Samples

 Please provide audio file samples—each containing a different actor’s performance—for each role being cast.
-It is preferred to include samples from talent who has voiced the original actor in the past (and a clip from that performance) and/or samples of a performance that resembles the one being cast.
+It is preferred to include samples from talent who have voiced the original actor in the past (and a clip from that performance) and/or samples of a performance that resembles the one being cast.

 These files should adhere to the following: